-A platypus’s bill is comprised of thousands of cells that can detect the electric fields generated by all living things.
+A platypus’s bill is comprised of thousands of cells that give it a sort of sixth sense, allowing them to detect the electric fields generated by all living things.
 It’s so sensitive that the platypus can hunt with its eyes, ears, and nose all closed, relying entirely on the bill’s electrolocation.

-This seems to be the case with a lot of modern animals—the ancient animals were oversized monster versions of what we have now.
+The ancient versions of a lot of modern animals, including penguins, were oversized monsters compared to the animals we know today.
 And platypuses are no different.
-In 2013, based on the discovery of a single tooth, researchers identified a prehistoric platypus that was over 3 feet long—double the size of the modern animal.
+In 2013, the discovery of a single tooth helped researchers identify a prehistoric platypus that was more than three feet long—double the size of the modern animal.

 Platypuses are one of only five species of extant monotremes—just them and four species of echidna—which split from the rest of the mammals 166 million years ago.
-These egg-laying mammals get their name from the hole that serves as both anus and urino-genital opening.
-In 2008, scientists deciphered the entire DNA of the duck-billed platypus in a study involving more than 100 scientists from eight countries and found that, in accordance with the animal’s appearance, the platypus genome includes genes derived from the disparate worlds of reptiles, birds, and mammals.
+These egg-laying mammals get their name from the hole that serves as both an anus and a urino-genital opening.
+In 2008, scientists deciphered the entire DNA of the duck-billed platypus and determined that, in accordance with the animal’s somewhat bizarre appearance, the platypus shared genes with reptiles, birds, and mammals.

-Although platypuses are born out of leathery eggs, the babies nurse like mammals from their mother.
+Although platypuses are born out of leathery eggs, the babies nurse from their mother.
 Female platypuses, however, don’t have nipples.
-Instead, the milk oozes out of mammary gland ducts on their abdomen and babies drink up by sucking it out of their mother's fur.
+Instead, their milk is released out of mammary gland ducts on their abdomen.
+The babies drink it up by sucking it out the folds of their mother's skin, or her fur.

-Platypuses are one of just a few venomous mammals—one of their more reptilian characteristics.
+Platypuses are one of just a few venomous mammals, which is one of their more reptilian characteristics.
 But unlike snakes, a platypus’s venom isn’t in his teeth.
 Instead, males have a hollow spur on each hind leg from which venom is dispensed—but only sometimes.
-Although the spur itself sticks around, the venom gland to which it is connected is seasonally-activated and only produces venom during the mating season, indicating that its use is for fending off competing males.
+Although the spur itself is always there, the venom gland to which it is connected is seasonally-activated and only produces venom during mating season, indicating that its use is for fending off competing males.

-Although they can only stay submerged for a few minutes—they are mammals, after all—platypuses are much better suited to scooting around in water than they are on land.
+Although they can only stay submerged in water for a few minutes—they are mammals, after all—platypuses are much better suited to scooting around in water than they are on land.
 Much like an otter, they prune their thick coat to add air bubbles that act as insulation in the cool rivers where they hunt.
-Out on land, the short, splayed limbs of a platypus require it to exert 30 percent more energy to move around as compared to a terrestrial mammal of similar size.
-All that said, they do have one particular adaptation to ease their terrestrial travel.
-The webbing between their front claws—a boon when paddling through streams—retracts when the platypus ambles up the riverbank to expose sharp claws.
+Out on land, the platypus's short limbs mean it has to exert 30 percent more energy than a similarly sized land-based mammal just to move around .
+All that said, they do have one particular adaptation to ease their terrestrial travel: The webbing between their front claws—a boon when paddling through streams—retracts when the platypus ambles up the riverbank to expose sharp claws.

 Platypuses don’t have teeth inside their bill, which makes it difficult to chew some of their favorite foods—but they have worked out a pretty ingenious solution.
 Along with worms, insects, shellfish, and whatever else these bottom-feeders scoop up to make a meal out of, the platypus also picks up gravel from the riverbed.
 The platypus packs the whole lot into pouches in his cheek to carry it up to the surface where he munches away, using the bits of gravel as makeshift teeth to break up some of the tougher food.

-Unlike beavers, which have very visually similar tails, platypuses don't use their tails to slap the water in warning, or even to propel them through the water.
-Most of the time, the primary function of the platypus tail is just to store up to half of the animal's body fat in case of a food shortage.
-The bristle-like fur on the upper side of the tail also makes it useful in pushing away dirt while digging a burrow or gathering leaves to make a nest.
+Unlike beavers, which have very visually similar tails, platypuses don't use their tails to slap the water in warning, or even to move them through the water.
+Most of the time, the primary function of the platypus's tail is just to store up to nearly half of the animal's body fat in case of a food shortage.
 A female platypus also uses her tail to hold incubating eggs against her warm body.